Ordnance Survey National Grid: Compatibility with related systems

+A datum transformation exists between GRS36 and more recent geocentric frames (see below).

-The Airy ellipsoid is a regional best fit for Britain; more modern mapping tends to use the GRS80 ellipsoid used by the Global Positioning System (the Airy ellipsoid assumes the Earth to be about 1 km smaller in diameter than the GRS80 ellipsoid, and to be slightly less flattened).
+OSGB36 is based on the Airy ellipsoid, a reference ellipsoid named after George Biddell Airy.
+Introduced in 1830, it is a best fit for the Britain region.
+More modern mapping tends to use the GRS80 or WGS84 ellipsoid, as used by the Global Positioning System.
+The Airy ellipsoid assumes the Earth to be about 1 km smaller in diameter than the global/world ellipsoid, and to be slightly less flattened.

 The British maps adopt a transverse Mercator projection with an origin (the "true" origin) at 49° N, 2° W (an offshore point in the English Channel which lies between the island of Jersey and the French port of St. Malo).
 Over the Airy ellipsoid a straight line grid, the National Grid, is placed with a new false origin to eliminate negative numbers, creating a 700 km by 1300 km grid.
 This false origin is located south-west of the Isles of Scilly.

 In order to minimize the overall scale error, a factor of 2499/2500 is applied.
-This creates two lines of longitude about 180 km east and west of the central meridian along which the local scale factor equals 1, i.e. map scale is correct.
+This creates two secant lines of longitude about 180 km east and west of the central meridian along which the local scale factor equals 1, i.e. map scale is correct.
 Inside these lines the local scale factor is less than 1, with a minimum of 0.04% too small at the central meridian.
 Outside these lines the local scale factor is greater than 1, and is about 0.04% too large near the east and west coasts.
 Grid north and true north are only aligned on the central meridian (400 km easting) of the grid which is 2° W (OSGB36) and approx. 2° 0′ 5″ W (WGS 84).

-OSGB 36 was also used by Admiralty nautical charts until 2000 after which WGS 84 has been used.

-A geodetic transformation between OSGB 36 and other terrestrial reference systems (like ITRF2000, ETRS89, or WGS 84) can become quite tedious if attempted manually.
-The most common transformation is called the Helmert datum transformation, which results in a typical 7 m error from true.
+A geodetic transformation between OSGB36 and other terrestrial reference systems (like ITRF2000, ETRS89, or WGS84) can become quite tedious if attempted manually.
+The most common transformation is called the Helmert datum transformation, which results in a typical 7 m error.
 The definitive transformation from ETRS89 that is published by the Ordnance Survey is called the National Grid Transformation OSTN15.
 This models the detailed distortions in the 1936–1962 retriangulation, and achieves backwards compatibility in grid coordinates to sub-metre accuracy.